Battle in Seattle: Reception

-On review aggregator site Rotten Tomatoes, the film holds a 56% approval rating based on 62 reviews.
+On review aggregator site Rotten Tomatoes, the film holds a 57% approval rating based on 60 reviews.
 The site's critics consensus reads, "Well intentioned and passionate, this docu-drama about the 1999 WTO protests is heavier on politics than character development".

-New York Magazine called the film "a triumph", while Chicago Sun-Times film critic Roger Ebert gave the film 3 out of 4 stars and described it as "not quite a documentary and not quite a drama, but interesting all the same" and compared it to past political films like Medium Cool.
+Sara Cardace of New York called the film "a triumph" and praised the cast, while Chicago Sun-Times film critic Roger Ebert gave the film 3 out of 4 stars and described it as "not quite a documentary and not quite a drama, but interesting all the same" and compared it to past political films like Medium Cool.
 According to Owen Gleiberman of EW.com, the film "sounds like a bad TV movie: a drama based on the protests that halted the 1999 World Trade Organization summit in Seattle.
 Yet Stuart Townsend re-creates it all with stunning passion and skill".

-The film also received positive reviews from The Hollywood Reporter and Variety.
+In the Associated Press, Kirk Honeycutt wrote, "While it makes no bones about where its sympathies lie, these fictional stories show a genuine fascination with the role politics plays on both sides of such confrontations and how things can spin out of control with no single person to blame."
+He concluded, "The 1999 issues on display have not gone away.
+If anything, things are much worse.
+Another Seattle may not happen because governments have learned how to better prepare.
+But public anger, corporate greed and worldwide unrest continue unabated.
+'Battle in Seattle' catches the opening skirmish."

+Criticisms centered on the dialogue and the implausibility of some of the plot lines.
+Dennis Harvey of Variety felt "the human dramas imposed on nonfiction backdrop occasionally feel contrived", and some stories "convert from apolitically crass to conscientious a little too fast, notably Channing Tatum’s knucklehead cop and Connie Nielsen’s TV reporter", but the film's ambition and performances make up for its unevenness.
+Out of the cast, Harvey singled out Harrelson and Rade Serbedjiza.